-Attorneys in the Construction Practice Group routinely handle the following matters:
+Attorneys in the Construction Practice Group are routinely involved in:

-- Negotiating construction contracts (including AIA contracts, EJCDC documents, and other standard documents)
+- Construction contract negotiation (including AIA contracts, EJCDC documents, ConsensusDocs, and other standard documents)

 - Miller Act and Little Miller Act claims